sderaps/DMM/README.md

-## Welcome to DMM, Diabetic Masked Man!
+## Welcome to Diabetic Masked Man!

-Diabetic Oversized Watch Face For MDI Injection Created with Samsung Watch Face Studio that are Compatible with Wear OS 5+ using GlucodataHandler for the Visually Impaired
+Diabetic Oversized Watch Face For MDI Injection Created with Samsung Watch Face Studio that are Compatible with Wear OS 5+ using GlucodataHandler for the Visually Impaired.

 ## Watch Faces for Dexcom G7, Xdrip+, using GlucodataHandler Complications